Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-\begin{thm} Suppose that a compact real projective $3$-manifold $M$ with empty or convex boundary and $M$ is not complete affine or bihedral.
-Suppose that $M$ contains a \hyperlink{term-tfsm}{two-faced submanifold} $S$ in $M$.
-Then either $S$ is incompressible in $M$ or $M$ is an affine Hopf $3$-manifold. \end{thm}
+\begin{theorem} Suppose that a connected compact real projective $3$-manifold $M$ with empty or convex boundary and $M$ is neither complete affine nor bihedral.
+Suppose that $M$ contains the \hyperlink{term-tfsm}{two-faced submanifold} $S$ in $M$.
+Then either $S$ is $\pi_{1}$-injective in $M$ or $M$ is an affine Hopf $3$-manifold. \end{theorem}

-This implies that two-faced submanifolds are incompressible unless $M$ is an affine Hopf $3$-manifold.
+This implies that two-faced submanifolds are $\pi_{1}$-injective unless $M$ is an affine Hopf $3$-manifold.